CherryPieSexy/imitation_learning/readme.md

 ![humanoid](./gifs/humanoid.gif)

 Experiments with Humanoid done in mujoco v2 which have integration bug that makes environment easier.
-For academic purposes it is correct to use version of mujoco for Humanoid is 1.5
+For academic purposes it is correct to use mujoco v1.5

 CarRacing-v0: mean reward = 894 ± 32, 26 fails over 100 episodes
 (episode is considered failed if reward < 900),